MaxWilk/UnoBot/README.md

 Rapidly plays Uno, prints out some metrics about the games played when finished, also prints turns while they happen if "verbose" is true

+to use:

+simply put all of the files in the same directory, edit the settings to your liking, and run run.bat

 settings:

 players - number of players